ForgingAntiquity/forgingantiquity.github.io/research.md

 Malcolm Choat, ‘Constantine Simonides and his Biblical Papyri’, *Scripture, Reception, and Authenticity*, a *Markers of Authenticity* workshop, 9 September 2016.

-Malcolm Choat, ‘Speed-Dating Papyri: Familiarity, Instinct, and Guesswork’ Panel: *Dating Early Christian Papyri: Old and New Methods*, *Society of Biblical Literature Annual Meeting*, San Antonio, 21 November 2016.
+Malcolm Choat, ‘Speed-Dating Papyri: Familiarity, Instinct, and Guesswork’, Panel: *Dating Early Christian Papyri: Old and New Methods*, *Society of Biblical Literature Annual Meeting*, San Antonio, 21 November 2016.

 Malcolm Choat, ‘Hermippus of Beirut, Simonides of Symi, and the forgery of papyri’, *Australasian Society for Classical Studies Annual Conference*, Victoria University, Wellington, 31 January–3 February 2017.